ChinuoguEnweani/rebound-godot/README.md

 |--------|------------------|
 | Left   | W / S (or Up / Down) |
 | Right  | Arrow Up / Arrow Down |

-*(You can adjust this depending on what you used in your project.)*

 ---